-- (5) A risk analysis must be carried out and documented on all high hazard residue stockpiles and residue deposits classified as contemplated in sub-regulation (4). - (6) The environmental classification must differentiate between a residue stockpile and residue deposit with- - (a) a potential significant impact on the environment due to its spatial extent, duration and intensity of potential impacts; or - (b) no potential significant impact on the environment. - (7) The environmental classification of residue stockpiles and deposits must be undertaken on the basis of the- - (a) characteristics of the residue; - (b) location and dimensions of the deposit (height, surface area); - (c) importance and vulnerability of the environmental components that are at risk; - (d) spatial extent, duration and intensity of potential impacts; and - (e) pollution control barrier system compliant with the commensurate norms and standards for disposal of waste to landfill.
+- 5. (1) Residue stockpile and residue deposit must be classified by a competent person. - (2) A risk analysis must be conducted and documented on all residue stockpiles and residue deposits. - (3) The classification of residue stockpile and residue deposit must be undertaken on the basis of the- - (a) characteristics of the residue; - (b) location and dimensions of the deposit (height, surface area); - (c) importance and vulnerability of the environmental components that are at risk; - (d) spatial extent, duration and intensity of potential impacts; and

+(e) pollution control barrier system compliant with the commensurate norms and standards for disposal of waste to landfill.